 • Saturday and Sunday, 2 – 5pm

 We have also begun to offer English classes at locations other than our main location in Dupont Circle/Kalorama.
 We are looking for volunteers to co-teach these classes.
 The locations and days/times of these classes are listed below.
-Please let one of the volunteer coordinators know if you are interested in co-teaching one of these classes:
+Please let the program manager know if you are interested in co-teaching one of these classes:

 All Volunteers must:

 • Be a native or fluent English speaker;

 • Be willing to make a 12-week commitment;

 • Be willing to attend training before and during each session;